CppMicroServices/CppMicroServices/doc/src/getting_started.rst

 --------------------------

 Services implement one or more *service interfaces*.
-An interface can be any C++ class, but typically it is a class with only pure virtual functions.
+An interface can be any C++ class, but typically contains only pure virtual functions.
 For our example, we create a separate library containing a service interface that allows us to retrieve the number of elapsed milliseconds since the POSIX epoch: